 How to Convert a Virgin Money PDF Bank Statement to CSV or Excel

 Virgin Money provides statements as PDF files.
 While online banking offers some CSV and OFX export for recent transactions, the date range is limited and older statements — including those from the former Clydesdale Bank and Yorkshire Bank — come only as PDFs.
-Here's how to convert them into clean, structured CSV or Excel data for free, in under a minute.
+Here's how to convert them into clean, structured CSV or Excel data for free, in a few seconds.

 The Problem With Virgin Money PDF Statements